subethaedit/SubEthaEdit/Documentation/ProjectContext.md

 The workspace displays the tree-like file structure of a workspace.
 Double-Clicking a file will open the corresponding document.
 There can only be one workspace window per workspace.

+### Collaboration

+At the moment, workspaces have no effect on how collaboration works.

 ## Implementation
 Workspaces are represented by an `SEEWorkspace` object and managed by the `SEEWorkspaceController`.
 The diagram shows the relations between the Document & Workspace related objects.